 Examples of SoTL research include:

-An Award ceremony is held during the fall semester; recipient(s) receive their award at that time, as well as present briefly on the award-winning research.
+An Award ceremony is held during the fall semester as the culmination of the annual Scholarship of Teaching and Learning Symposium; recipient(s) receive their award at that time, as well as present briefly on the award-winning research.

 Previous Award Winners

 2008 - Mary Rose Grant, Michael Goldwasser, David Letscher